mchlsdrv/qanet/README.md

         Builds data in a form of list of tuples (image, segmentation, augmented segmentation, Jaccard(segmentation, augmented_segmentation))

         Expected Input Data Format:
-            The files are expected to be in two separate directories (i.e., one for images and one for corresponding segemtnations), where the directory with the segmentations is the same as the directory with the images, but with some postfix (e.g., 01 with images and 01_RES with segmentations etc.).
-Each image and the corresponding segmentation files should have some predefined prefix (e.g., "t01.tif" and "mask01.tif", where the image prefix is "t0", and segmentation prefix is "mask0" etc.)
+            1) The files are expected to be located in two separate directories (i.e., one for images and one for corresponding segemtnations), where the directory with the segmentations should have the same name as the directory with the images, but with 'MASK' postfix
+            (e.g., "01" with images and "01_MASK" with the corresponding masks).
+            2) Each image and the corresponding mask file should have "image0" and "mask0" prefixes respectively (e.g., "image01.tif" and
+            "mask01.tif", where the image prefix is "img0", and segmentation prefix is "mask0" etc.)

+            EXAMPLE:
+                DATA ROOT -
+                    01 -
+                        image01.tif
+                        image02.tif
+                        image03.tif
+                           ...
+                    01_MASK -
+                        mask01.tif
+                        mask02.tif
+                        mask03.tif
+                           ...
+                    02 -
+                        image01.tif
+                        image02.tif
+                        image03.tif
+                           ...
+                    02_MASK -
+                        mask01.tif
+                        mask02.tif
+                        mask03.tif
+                           ...
+                    ...
         - Flags (*):
             --input_data_dir (str) - Path to the directory where the input images and segmentations are located.
             --output_data_dir (str) - Path to the directory where the output images and segmentations will be placed